jhu-ip/cs220-f25/assign/final.md

 In your code, the program may fail to load the game.
 If it happens, it will be handled by exceptions.
 Refer to the [Exception Handling](#exception-handling) section for details.
 After successfully loading the game, the `main` function will assert if it is a valid game by calling `is_valid_game()`.

-In the public course repository's `final` directory, we have provided several example files (`stalemate.txt`, `checkmate.txt`, `check.txt`) illustrating different important game situations.
+In the public course repository's `project/final` directory, we have provided several example files (`stalemate.txt`, `checkmate.txt`, `check.txt`) illustrating different important game situations.
 Your program should be able to load in these files and report the conditions they represent.

 Additionally, we have supplied you with several files (`mate_in_two.txt` and `promotion_to_mate.txt`) indicating series of moves that a user might enter interactively while running the program.
 (The additional file `pre_promotion.txt` is utilized if commands in `promotion_to_mate.txt` are executed.)
 You are encouraged to use `cat` and the Unix pipe operator (`|`) to run these commands from the command line and then to check your program's output.
 You should also, of course, create and utilize other tests as you are developing your code.

 ## Implementation Details

-In the public course repository's `final` directory, we have supplied you with the following starter files, at the top of which you must add comments giving the names and JHED IDs of each of your team members, and which you may further modify as needed except where indicated:
+In the public course repository's `project/final` directory, we have supplied you with the following starter files, at the top of which you must add comments giving the names and JHED IDs of each of your team members, and which you may further modify as needed except where indicated:

 * `Piece.h` (do not modify this file) — contains the definition of an abstract class named `Piece` which represents a chess piece.
 This class is fully implemented in `Piece.h` (so there is no need for a file named `Piece.cpp`).
 It contains three pure virtual functions which must be implemented in each subclass of `Piece` (two provided in various subclasses).
 * `King.h`, `Queen.h`, `Rook.h`, `Knight.h`, `Bishop.h`, `Pawn.h` — contain, respectively, class definitions of subclasses of `Piece` representing various specific chess pieces.
 You may modify these files as needed, including by changing the stub (incomplete) function definition for `legal_move_shape` in each header into a declaration, overriding `legal_capture_shape` in classes where appropriate, or adding additional member functions, so you can fully implement each function properly in its associated `.cpp` file.  **Important**: You will need to create a `.cpp` file for each subclass of `Piece`.
 The provided `Makefile` will not work fully until all of the `.cpp` files have been created.